 - Step two: Send your mentor of choice the following instructions:

-- Submit a 250-300 word recommendation letter that speaks to the applicant’s overall character, current involvement in organizations/clubs, and their leadership.
+- Submit a 250-300 word recommendation letter that speaks to the applicant’s overall character, current involvement in organizations/clubs, and any leadership positions they have held.
 This letter should advocate for the applicant’s ability to stand up for what is right on and off the road.

 - The recommendation letter should include the mentor’s full name, email and phone number.
 They will not be contacted unless the Lutzie 43 Foundation has a question regarding the content of their submission.

-- Save the recommendation letter as a PDF and email it to Katie Stotts ([email protected]) with the subject line “**APPLICANT NAME** Recommendation Letter” by April 15.
+- Save the recommendation letter as a PDF and email it to Katie Stotts ([email protected]) with the subject line “**APPLICANT NAME** Recommendation Letter” by March 17.